areebariazahmad5-cyber/ML-Project/README.md

 # ML-Project

-My first repository to learn Git and GitHub
+My first repository to learn Git and GitHub 🚀

+## About Me
+CS student exploring **Machine Learning**, **Data Science**, and **Web Development**.

+## What I'm Learning
+- Machine Learning fundamentals
+- Data Science & analysis
+- Web Development

+## Goals
+Using this repository to practice Git, GitHub, and build my project portfolio.